sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 ## 1.1 Requirements

-### 1.1.1 Front end configuration and get capabilities
+### 1.1.1 Front end configuration and get capabilities using mgmt-framework interfaces (MF-CLI/REST/gNMI)

 #### 1.1.1.1 QoS buffer init/clear
 This requirement is to follow the default buffer settings defined for a particular platform.